What is CTP insurance?

 Who sets the CTP premiums?

-As from 1 October 2000, licensed CTP insurers determine premium rates every quarter within an upper and lower limit set by the Motor Accident Insurance Commission.
+Licensed CTP insurers (currently QBE, Allianz and Suncorp) determine their respective premium rates for each vehicle class every quarter within upper and lower limits set by the CTP regulator, the Motor Accident Insurance Commission (MAIC).

 See CTP insurance premiums for more information.